 How to Build a Cohort Membership for WordPress

-If you think building a cohort membership for WordPress is right for your business, then it’s time to get to work.
+If you think building a cohort membership is right for your business, then it’s time to get to work.

 Steps for building a cohort membership: